helma

 Building Antville helma

-uses gradle for building the project.
-Build Antville helma
+Antville helma uses gradle for building the project.
+Build Antville helma by running ./gradlew build.
+This will

 Structure of a helma app

-server is structured into apps, which can have actions.
-Apps are directories in <project-root>/apps/*
+A helma server is structured into apps, which can have actions.
+Apps are directories in <project-root>/apps/*.

 or input sanitization at all.
 This can lead to XSS vulnerabilities.